Brazilian

 - Culinary Innovations

-- Brazilian cuisine is celebrated for its fusion of flavors and ingredients, with dishes like feijoada and brigadeiro gaining international popularity.
+- Brazilian cuisine is celebrated for its fusion of flavors and ingredients, with dishes like feijoada and pão de queijo gaining international recognition.

 - Global Influence